omec-project/bess/bessctl/conf/port/vhost/README.md

 You can launch one or multiple VMs.
 Each VM runs `testpmd` that simply swaps source/destination MAC addresses of packets and forward them from one port to another.
-You must launch `vhost.bess` first, so that QEMU can connect to BESS vport sockets.
+You must launch `vhost.bess` first, so that QEMU can connect to BESS VPort sockets.
 Otherwise you will see an error like this:
 `qemu-system-x86_64: ...
 Failed to connect socket: No such file or directory`